-The Toyer design, which resembles a simplified human form with a cartoon Skull Chinese Head.
-In 2001, I designed a series of figures originally intended for use as key chains, and named it the Qee Key chain Collection.
-This distinctive design resembles a round and squat human form, and features a variety of animal heads and a broad range of paint applications.
+The Toyer design, resembles a simplified human form with a cartoon Skull Chinese Head.
+In 2001, I designed a series of figures originally intended for use as key chains and named it the Qee Key chain Collection.
+This distinctive design resembles a round and squat human form and features a variety of animal heads and a broad range of paint applications.
 The Qee figure and its many variations (nearly 1500 figures have been produced to date) are the signature product of the Toy2R brand.
 The Qee figure is noteworthy for being one of the most easily recognized designer toys.

 – How long does it take you to go from initial concept to having a prototype in your hands?